 Our low-carb spin still checks all the ramen noodle soup boxes.
 However, this recipe separates itself thanks to a delicious beef bone broth bolstered by Bulletproof Unflavored Collagen Protein.
 Although it doesn’t affect the taste, it does support healthy bones, muscles and joints.† As far as flavor enhancements go, sugar-free fish sauce and a few tablespoons of coconut aminos, which taste similar to soy sauce, take this keto ramen in an authentic direction.
 And while you can use chicken broth, we went the beef broth route because of its bolder taste and additional collagen content.

-That delicious, upgraded ramen broth gets taken to another level with one of the key ingredients in this dish: sirloin steak.
+That delicious, upgraded ramen broth gets taken to another level with one of the key ingredients in this dish: sirloin steak rich in protein and vitamin B12.
 Searing the beef in Bulletproof Grass-Fed Ghee results in a beautiful brown crust that enhances the meat’s natural flavors.
 Plus, it’s an easy way to get quality fats into your diet.

 Luckily, not only is this Asian-inspired keto recipe light on net carbs, but it’s also light on prep time.
 In just 30 minutes, you will be able to sit down and savor every tasty spoonful of this surprisingly simple soup.
 After all, the process is easy.
 Sear the sirloin (ramen is best with a rare to medium-rare steak), add the veggies and other ingredients to the pot and simmer away.

 Pro Tip: If you’re not a fan of zucchini noodles, swap them for gluten-free Shirataki noodles (sometimes referred to as konjac noodles or miracle noodles).